genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/04_data-grid.md

 ## Saving user preferences

-You can add the `persist-column-state-key` to the zero-ag-grid to persist user changes to things such as sorting, column order, and visibility on their machine.
+You can add the `persist-column-state-key` to the zero-ag-grid to persist user changes to things such as sorting, column order, and visibility on the user machine.
 With this, when the user reloads the browser, they get the same configuration.

 ```html {2}
 <zero-ag-grid